gianninou/PondPi/README.md

 #### reset
 The reset command allows to remove the alert state of the application.
 The alerte state is raised by the cron command if the water level is low.
 When a check about the water level and the potential leak is made, the reset command should be used in order to remove the alert state and restore the system in a stable state.

+### Crontable

+The following cron line should be added to the pi user (if the pi is the user that used the tool)

+Edit the crontab for the pi user with : `sudo crontab -u pi -e`

+Then add : `*/15 * * * * /home/pi/PondPi/pondpi-venv/bin/python /home/pi/PondPi/PondPi/pondpi.py cron >/dev/null 2>&1`

 ## Improvements